flyvercity/iot-ngin-c2ng/docs/ADMINISTRATION.md

 #### `service` Section

+This section configures access to the services itself.

 Parameters:

-* `port` is a TCP port for service to listen to incoming HTTP requests
+* `port` is a TCP port for service to listen to incoming HTTP requests.

 #### `logging` Section

+This section configure the logging facility.

 Parameters:

 * `verbose` controls whether the logging mechanism shall be more verbose.
-If `true`, the level is set to `DEBUG`, otherwise to `INFO`
+If `true`, the level is set to `DEBUG`, otherwise to `INFO`.

 #### `oath` Section

 This section controls what OIDC server to user to authenticate users again.
 This version can only contain a single subsection called `keycloak`, with the following parameters:

-* `base` is the base URL of the server
+* `base` is the base URL of the server.
-* `realm` is the KeyCloak's realm that contains the enrolled UAV as users
+* `realm` is the KeyCloak's realm that contains the enrolled UAV as users.

 #### `uss` Section

-Configures how the service reaches the USS
+This section configures how the service reaches the USSP flight authorization endpoint or a simulator:

+* `endpoint` set a URL of the authorization server.
+* `oauth` subsection contain authentication and authorization information.
+This version suport KeyCloak authentication server, under `keycloak` subsection.

+KeyCloak authentication parameters:

+* `base` is the base URL server.
+Note that it does not have to be identical to the [own](#oath-section) server.
+* `realm` is the Keycloak realm to authenticate against.
+* `auth-client-id` is a the value used as a client identifier in the Client Credentials Grant flow.

+#### `mongo` Section

+This section controls  inteface with MongoDB server:

+Parameters:

+* `uri` is a base URI of the server.

+#### `nsacf` Section

+This section controls interface with NSACF in the Network Core.

+Parameters:

+* `simulated` is set to `true` for simulations with an internal NSACF simulator.
+* `uri` is a base URL of the Function.

+#### `security` Section

+This section controls link security and encryption mechanism.

+Parameters:

+* `certificate` set the path to a file with the root X.509 certificate of the service in the PEM format.
+* `private` set the path to a file with the root private key in the PEM format.
+* `defaul-ttl` set the Time-to-Live parameter of the core certificate.

 ## Enrollment